SquidKit/SquidKit/README.md

 ## Major functional components

 ### Networking
 SquidKit networking is built on top of the excellent [Alamofire][1] networking library written by Mattt Thompson.
-SquidKit takes networking abstraction a bit further by building upon the idea that most apps communicate to a set of endpoints, each with their own set of query or post parameters, and which return data as JSON.
+SquidKit takes networking abstraction a bit further by building upon the idea that most apps communicate with a set of endpoints, each with their own set of query or post parameters, and which return data as JSON.
 Thus, SquidKit introduces the Endpoint class, which is designed to be overridden by various endpoint configurations.
 SquidKit provides one such overriding class - JSONResponseEndpoint - which is an Endpoint that expects a JSON response format.
 Defining an endpoint is typically as simple as overriding 3 methods:
 * override func host() -> String
 * override func path() -> String
 * override func params() -> ([String: AnyObject]?, SquidKit.Method)